 How much does a South Carolina Assumed Name cost?

-The cost to file an Assumed Name form in South Carolina will vary by county but tend to be around $10-$20.
+The cost to file an Assumed Name form in South Carolina will vary by county but will be around $10-$20.

 Can you have multiple DBA under one EIN?